writethedocs/www/docs/conf/portland/2023/cfp.rst

 It's that time of year again: We’re now accepting talk proposals for our next **in-person** {{ city }} conference, coming up on {{date.main}}.

-(If you'd prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for `Atlantic`_ held online in a timezone as widely accessible as possible).
+(If you'd prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for `Atlantic`_ held online between the CEST and EDT timezones).

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 Whether you've worked on documentation for decades or you've just started this year, we want to hear from you!
 Read on to learn more about the goals of the conference and what we look for in talk proposals.